Capitalism is an incredibly productive system for providing what people want and are prepared to pay for.

 I’m here to tell you that what most people think are the natural effects of ageing are anything but natural.
 To a huge extent, we don’t stop exercising because we age, we age because we stop exercising.

 One of the most striking examples of this in my life was meeting an older man (I’d guess mid sixties?) who had retired with his wife to rural France to tend a small-holding and let out a holiday cottage.
-I met him one day and didn’t give him a second look…because he was fully clothed.
+I met him one day and didn’t give him a second look…fully clothed, he just looked like a normal old man.

 There is no law that says your body parts stop functioning after 40, 50, 60 or 70 years.
 Kelly Starrett puts it this way: your limbs are designed by evolution to last for ~110 years.
 They have built in redundancy if you use them right.
 So if you have arms and legs but can’t use them fully, that’s probably a mobility issue, not an age issue.